Get While the Gettin's Good: Background and content

-Get While the Gettin's Good was recorded in November 1966 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-Bradley's Barn was owned by the album's producer, Owen Bradley.
+Get While the Gettin's Good was recorded in November 1966 at Bradley's Barn, a studio located in Mount Juliet, Tennessee and owned by the album's producer, Owen Bradley.
 Anderson had been recording with Bradley since his beginnings at the Decca label in the late 1950s.
 This would be their sixth studio album together.
 The album consisted of 12 tracks that were previously unrecorded.
 Five of the album's tunes were composed by Anderson, including the title track.
 Among these songs was "Bad Seed", which had recently become a major country hit for Jan Howard.
 Other songs were cover versions of songs previously recorded by others.
 The third track, "A Satisfied Mind", had been previously recorded by Porter Wagoner and Jean Shepard respectively.
 "Ride, Ride, Ride" was first cut by Lynn Anderson.
 A third track, "Open Up Your Heart", had first been recorded by Buck Owens.